What Size Tables Do You Need?

 suggesting that this size table would be appropriate only for fast food restaurants or the most basic, quick-serve coffee shop, diner, employee lunchroom or the like.

-Some menus require larger than the recommended minimum 300 square inches per diner.
+Some menus require more than the minimum 300 square inches per diner.

 Some food service operations, like hospital cafeterias and school cafeterias use trays.